IrvingZha0/lab-bcos/docs/AMOP.md

 ```

 ## How to use SDK
 The sending and receiving is based on publish-subscribe pattern.
 The server creates the topic and subscribes to it.
-Clients connect to the topic and can send message to the server.
+Clients connect to the topic to send message to the server.

-Multiple topics are supported in a block chain.
+Multiple topics are supported in a blockchain.
 There is no limitation for the number of servers and clients.
 If multiple servers are subscribing to the same topic, only the first available server will receive the message.

 Server-side example: